meilisearch/integration-guides/resources/issues.md

 ## Issue priority feedback policy based on tier level

 Hey \@username.
-No reason why we shouldn't implement this, it's a good idea!
+I agree on implementing this!

-I will add it to the stack of new features to add in this plugin, but we don't have enough time to work on it in the following weeks.
+We might not have enough time to work on it in the following weeks.
-If someone wants to contribute and implement it, it can be faster!
+If someone wants to contribute and implement it, it will be released faster!
 PRs are always welcomed!